Next Steps South West Participants

 Next Steps South West operates under the direction of its lead institution, The University of Plymouth, registered with the Information Commissioner’s Office Z7546246.
 Next Steps South West is responsible for the use of the personal data provided by participants.
 You may provide us with information directly but we may also receive it from authorised third parties including but not exclusive to:

 - Your school or college

-- External partners who have your consent to share your data (such as providers of Careers 1:1 sessions)
+- External partners who have your consent to share your data

 This privacy notice explains how we use your data in relation to the Next Steps South West project.

 When you take part in Next Steps South West activities, such as a workshop relating to higher education or post-16 study, we require some of your personal details.
 We use these to provide evidence of your attendance to our funding body, and to monitor the impact of Next Steps South West.